vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/zkevm/erc20.md

 ### approve

 The `approve` method can approve the required amount on the root and child token.
-It is needed in order to deposit the amount on the zkEVM network.
+It is needed for both deposit and withdrawal on the zkEVM network.
+Some tokens require this method during withdrawal while others require it during deposit.

 ```js
 const erc20Token = zkEvmClient.erc20(<root token address>, true); // root token